 It wasn’t long before ‘eagle-eye’ Greg spotted a surface disturbance underneath an overhangling tree.
 The distance was beyond my backhand cast, but I gave it a decent flick.
-My surface lure fell a few metres short of the fish.
-But after a twitch of the lure, I saw a small bow wave heading towards it.
+One of my favourite service lures for bream (an Ecogear PX55F) fell a few metres short of the fish.
+But after giving it a slight twitch , I saw a small bow wave coming towards it.
 I twitched the lure a few more times.
 Then I looked away for a moment, and while the lure sat still, the fish came up and sipped the lure off the surface.

 It was a delicate take, but once the line tightened and I applied pressure, all hell broke loose.
 The fish dived deep and tried to cut me off against the barnacle encrusted rock ledge.
 My drag buzzed with some of the stronger dives.
 I was lucky to land the fish.
 It wasn’t a bass or an estuary perch, it was a decent bream.
 I was happy with it.

 It was a wonderful walk.
 The beauty of the bush, the mystery of the water and what lies beneath.